ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/production-how-to-create-work-center-calendars.md

 4. Choose the **Working Days** action.
 5. On the **Shop Calendar Working Days** page, define a complete work week, with the start and end times for each day.

    In the **Work Shift Code** field, select one of the shifts that you previously defined.
 Add a line for every working day and every shift.
-For example:
+Například:

    Monday  07:00 15:00 1
    Tuesday 07:00 15:00 1